Stochastic Analysis of Entanglement-assisted Quantum Communication Channels: FCLT

 \section{\acl{FCLT}}

-Having established an \ac{FLLN} in \Cref{thm:relative_compactness}, we now turn our attention to the \ac{FCLT}.
+We now turn our attention to the \ac{FCLT}.
 We will show that the fluctuations of the scaled process $\nY_A$ around the deterministic trajectory $y_A$ are Gaussian.
-To this end, let us define the centred and scaled stochastic process $W_n$ as
+To this end, let us define the scaled stochastic process $W_n$ as follows

 In order to prove an \ac{FCLT} for the sequence of stochastic processes $W_n$, we first need to find the solution $F(y_1, \cdot)$ to the Poisson equation (see \cite{Glynn1996Liapounov,Costa2003Poisson,Kang:2014:CLT})